CorentinJ/Real-Time-Voice-Cloning/README.md

 This command installs additional GPU dependencies and recommended packages: `pip install -r requirements_gpu.txt`

-Additionally, you will need to ensure GPU drivers are properly installed and that your CUDA version matches your PyTorch and Tensorflow installations.
+As well as, you will need to ensure GPU drivers are properly installed and that your CUDA version matches your PyTorch and Tensorflow installations.